anttesoriero/Language-Learning-Python/SEMESTERHW.md

 ## General problem description

-You will write a program which compares the accuracy of two medical tests for diagnosing a particular disease.
+#### You will write a program which compares the accuracy of two medical tests for diagnosing a particular disease.

-The input to your program will be a list of data about a collection of patients specifying
+The input to your program will be a list of data about a collection of patients specifying:

-Whether the patient has the disease, Whether the result of test 1 was positive, Whether the result of test 2 was positive, The input format will be a sequence of entries of this form:
+1. Whether the patient has the disease
+2. Whether the result of test 1 was positive
+3. Whether the result of test 2 was positive

+The input format will be a sequence of entries of this form:

-A positive integer, which is the number of the patient.
+1. A positive integer, which is the number of the patient.
 Patients will be numbered in increasing consecutive order, starting at 1.

-The number 1 or 0: 1 if the patient has the disease, and 0 if the patient does not have the disease
+2. The number 1 or 0: 1 if the patient has the disease, and 0 if the patient does not have the disease

-The number 1 or 0: 1 if the patient tested positive on test 1, and 0 of the patient tested negative on test 1
+3. The number 1 or 0: 1 if the patient tested positive on test 1, and 0 of the patient tested negative on test 1

-The number 1 or 0: 1 if the patient tested positive on test 2, and 0 of the patient tested negative on test 2
+4. The number 1 or 0: 1 if the patient tested positive on test 2, and 0 of the patient tested negative on test 2

 For example, the list
 ```